 I’m nervous about staying at home

 As silly as this may sound, I don’t like the title “Stay at Home Mom.”
 I feel like there’s a stigmatism associated with it — like you don’t have any life outside your children or it’s a state of privilege that only the elite few can boast.
+(Does anyone else feel this way about the title stay at home mom?)

 I was also really nervous about not working.
 Ever since I was aged 15 I’ve had a job of some kind and a stream of income coming in to manage.
 This feels very feminist of me, but I liked being able to provide for our family and not have it solely be on my husband.
 It gives me a sense of pride.